 Legal Skills II - Legal Research, Analysis, Persuasive Writing, and Oral Advocacy

-An intensive, comprehensive and practical learning experience.
-Building on the skills learned in Legal Skills I, students will focus on honing and refining their research skills, writing persuasively, and oral advocacy.
-At a minimum, students will research and write a memorandum of points and authorities and an appellate brief.
-Students will also prepare and engage in oral argument.
+Building on the skills learned in Legal Skills I, students focus on honing and refining their research skills, writing persuasively, and oral advocacy.
+Students will research and write an e-mail memorandum, a trial or motion brief, and an appellate brief.
+Legal Skills II culminates in an appellate oral argument.
 (3 units)

 Property I and II

-Examines theories of civil liability for harm, including negligence, intentional wrongdoing and participation in abnormally dangerous activity.
-Specific torts studied include assault, battery, false imprisonment, intentional inflection of emotional distress, negligence (including medical malpractice and liability of owners and occupiers of land), and nuisance.
+Examines theories of civil liability for harm, including negligence, intentional wrongdoing, and participation in abnormally dangerous activity.
+Specific torts studied include assault, battery, false imprisonment, intentional infliction of emotional distress, negligence (including medical malpractice and liability of owners and occupiers of land), and nuisance.
 Defenses to tort actions are also considered, including contributory negligence, assumption of risk and consent.
-(3 units) Must be followed by Torts II.
+(3 units) Must be followed by Torts II in the upper division.